origo-map/origo-documentation/content/layers.md

 `attribution` | attribution for the layer.
 Optional.
 `visible` | if the layer should be visible.
 Default is true.
 `extent` | extent of the layer.
 Map extent is default.
-`minResolution` | the minmum scale the layer is visible.
+`minScale` | the minmum scale the layer is visible.
 Optional.
-`maxResolution` | the maximum scale the layer is visible.
+`maxScale` | the maximum scale the layer is visible.
 Optional.
 `attributes` | definition of [attributes](#attributes) and how they should be presented in featureinfo.
 If not provided all available attributes will be shown with a standard template.

 #### Basic example GeoJSON